 Our bus driver was armed (as is common in some parts of Kenya), but this gave us a doubtful feeling of safety.
-We were suppose to travel during the day, but the bus departed 4 hours later than planned.
-Together with the bad road conditions we ended up riding in the dark.
+We were suppose to travel during the day, but the bus departed four hours later than planned.
+Together with the bad road conditions, we ended up riding in the dark.
 No street lamps in that part of Kenya.
 Sometimes we stopped to pick up passengers, often Turkana families with colorful robes.

 The bus was extremely hot and humid.
 We had little leg space and small seats.
 Instead of 2 two-seaters, they had a 3-seater and a 2-seater.
-Furthermore, the bus itself was overloaded with boxes, bags, chickens, food etc. Since, the road was bad we had the most bumpy ride of our life!
+Furthermore, the bus itself was overloaded with boxes, bags, chickens, food etc. Since the road was bad, we had the most bumpy ride of our life!

 After eight bumpy hours we finally arrived safely in Lodwar in the late (!) evening.
 Finding a hotel around this time proved extremely difficult because most were full.
 Eventually, we found a room with a drunken hotel manager.
 We had to sleep with 3 persons in a terrible and dirty bed so try to reserve a room beforehand (and maybe a pick-up service) ;)!

-Where to buy a busticket?
+Where to buy your Lodwar busticket?

 We bought our busticket in Kitale, and since the bus passed our hotel ‘The Kazeto Executive Lodge’ in Kapenguria we arranged that the bus would pick us up at the hotel (saving us an unnecessary ride to Kitale).
-In Kitale there are three big buscompanies that travel to Lodwar: Fomoco coach, Dayah express and Eldoret express.
+In Kitale there are three big bus companies that travel to Lodwar: Fomoco coach, Dayah express and Eldoret express.
 The offices of the companies are situated right next to each other.
 Ask a local and he will know where to go.

 As all those who even consider to travel to the north probably know, the journey by bus to Lodwar can be dangerous and comes with a lot of risks.
 Chances on delays, major breakdowns and armed robbery are considerably high is this deserted region.
 Please keep this in mind!